ShiratsuYudachi/CopyCalculator/README.md

 # CopyCalculator
 ctrl-c a formula, and ctrl-v the result

+WARNING: STILL LOTS OF BUGS, DO NOT USE IN FORMAL SITUATION

 How to use: run the code (maybe you need to install pyperclip first), type /lc or /listencliboard

 then it will automatically calculate anything you copied and output the result to clipboard.